TRIGGER POINT INJECTIONS

 TRIGGER POINT INJECTION THERAPY

 Trigger-Point Injection Therapy is used to treat muscular and fascial pain.
 Treatment can help improve muscular range of motion and function.
-It is performed by injecting the Trigger Point with a small amount of anesthetic.
-This may elicit some discomfort at first but when the Trigger Point is gone so is the pain.
+It is performed by injecting the trigger point with a small amount of injectable such as saline, vitamin B or an anesthetic.

 The average patient can have positive results within 3-8 treatments.
 This depends on where the Trigger Points are located and how chronic the issue is.